yashgupta1299/Adventure-Resources/Readme.md

 > -   Generated JSON Web Key Set with openssl for authenticating a user with asymmetric keys.
 > -   Refresh tokens are implemented with 4096-bit and access tokens with 2048-bit encryption
 > -   Implemented Google OAuth 2.0 to verify user identity on signup and forgot password routes.
+> -   Google Cloud Platform (GCP) is a suite of cloud services offering computing, storage, and more.
 > -   BCrypt Algorithm is used to hash and salt passwords securely before saving them in a database.
 > -   Cross-Origin Resource Sharing (CORS) is used which is an HTTP-header based mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources.
 > -   Rate limiting prevents the same IP address from making too many requests which will help us prevent attacks like brute force.